wallarm/product-documentation/docs/2.18/about-wallarm/subscription-plans.md

-# Wallarm API Security subscription plans
+# Wallarm subscription plans

-The subscription plan outlines the access conditions to Wallarm API Security: subscription period, the set of available modules, and features.
+The subscription plan outlines the conditions of the access to Wallarm: subscription period, the set of available modules, and features.

-This document describes the components of the Wallarm API Security subscription plan and how to configure it.
+This document describes:
+* The components the Wallarm subscription plans are composed from
+* How to configure it subscription plans

 ## Subscription plans